gabyo81/Course3Project/readme.md

 # CodeBook
 This is a summary of all the variables used in the script run_analysis.R.

-* x_test: Holds the orginal data of the file x_test.txt in the data of the URL.
+* **x_test** : Holds the orginal data of the file x_test.txt in the data of the URL.
 Data of observations per subject, it has all of the measurements in columns.
 For a complete list of measurements you can look at the content of the variable features

-* y_test: Holds the orginal data of the file y_test.txt in the data of the URL.
+* **y_test** : Holds the orginal data of the file y_test.txt in the data of the URL.
 Data of of activities done, this table can relate with the activity_labels variable

-subject_test: Holds the orginal data of the file subject_test.txt in the data of the URL.
+* **subject_test**: Holds the orginal data of the file subject_test.txt in the data of the URL.
 This variable holds all of the subjects ids that relates to each obversation in the x_test variable

-* features: Holds the original data of the file features.txt in the data of the URL.
+* **features** : Holds the original data of the file features.txt in the data of the URL.

-* activity_labels: Holds the orginal data of the file activity_labels.txt in the data of the URL. the values included here are : code | label
+* **activity_labels** : Holds the orginal data of the file activity_labels.txt in the data of the URL. the values included here are : code | label
 ----- | ------